-We also filed a PCT application for formulations of avexitide and the use of these formulations in the treatment of hypoglycemia associated with bariatric surgery.
+We filed a PCT application for formulations of avexitide and the use of these formulations in the treatment of hypoglycemia associated with bariatric surgery.
 This application is still pending.
 Any patents that issue from this application will expire in 2037.
+We have also filed an additional PCT related to method of treating PBH, that if issued would provide protection until 2039.